GTBitsOfGood/donut/README.md

 ## Database

 MongoDB (CosmosDB on Azure) database backend.
-No Mongoose used, only pure mongodb schema validations.
+Schema validation need to be made still.
 Collections:

 * `channels`: The channels that the bot is registered in
     * `_id`